 It’s good to head down during the late afternoon, that way you get more sleep, and the salesmen are slightly tired and more likely to throw in discounts and goodies - Giving in, in general.
 Some companies may also have certain quotas to hit daily, and the late afternoon is usually when salesmen realise they aren’t quite hitting these targets and decide to let loose.

 Don’t go too late though, as the popular items you were looking for may just be sold out.
 Same applies to last-day hopefuls looking to get clearance products.
 If your life depends on it, go early.

 What do you bring?

 Now that you know what’s available and what you may be buying, pack!
 If you’re expecting peripherals and small accessories, a day pack could be all you need.
-But if you’re buying computer parts and bigger items, consider a backpack or even a suitcase to consolidate everything and save yourself the embarrassment on the MRT.
+But if you’re buying computer parts and bigger items, consider a backpack or even a suitcase to consolidate everything and save yourself the embarrassment on the train home.
 As pessimistic as it is, you really want to prevent dropping and losing items, or worse, getting it stolen.

 Not confident with tech?
 Perhaps you should bring a friend.
 Having a friendly neighbourhood nerd around could save you countless scams.
 He could be what prevents you from investing a thousand bucks on a gaming rig when all you needed was a humble tablet for breezy surfing.
 Yes, nerds rule the world.